includes a domestic flight, Taupō to Wellington

 For those that love getting outdoors, try a walk or mountain bike along the network of trails that wind through the giant Redwood forests.

-Today you'll make your way to the subterranean world of Waitomo.
-On your journey, pause to explore Cambridge with its range of shops and cafes, or stop at Otorohanga Kiwi House and meet our national icon.
+Today you'll make your way to Waitomo, where you can discover multiple film locations.
+On your journey, pause to explore Cambridge with its range of shops and cafes, or stop at Otorohanga Kiwi House(opens in new window) and meet our national icon.

 Three huge volcanoes rise from a desert landscape dotted with lakes.Read more